apierc2175/2-4-1-swamp-rabbit-group-project/README.md

 We also understand the need to keep up with current design trends to help market our business.
 We’ve currently been using the attached clipart to serve as our logo and realize how updating our look will help us grow.

-### Single Page Website
-While we do have plans to expand our website, we’re currently needing something up and running as soon as possible.
-Here are some of the items we’ll need by next week (also included in the wireframe):

-- Single page where users are able to get our address + contact information
-- Etsy product listing of our bikes available in Greenville

-The etsy api url to use is: https://api.etsy.com/v2/listings/active.js?api_key=cdwxq4soa7q4zuavbtynj8wx&keywords=bicycle&includes=Images,Shop&sort_on=score

-You can swap out the "bicycle" querystring keyword with any search term that you think gives you better results.

-Being in a mobile driven age, we understand the importance of being mobile friendly.
-We’ve created a second wireframe to display the mobile view of a website.

 ## Objectives

 ### Learning Objectives